bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 First link, then visited, next hover, and lastly active.

-Now that you know more about web-link states, let\'s explore how to use the link, visited, hover, and active pseudo-classes.
+Now that you know more about web-link states, let&apos;s explore how to use the link, visited, hover, and active pseudo-classes.

 Additionally, you will learn two more effects that you can create with